Commercial Mortgage and Apartment Loan Refinance

 When is the best time to refinance a loan?

-Factors such as prepayment penalties, goals of the borrower, market rates, and existing loan terms come in play.
+Factors such as prepayment penalties, goals of the borrower, market rates, and existing mortgage terms come in play.
 Of course there's no exact formula, but below are some thoughts on how you might analyze your mortgage refinance.

 Commercial Property Refinancing important factors: